Operations Intern - NY

 For more information, visit our website or find us on Facebook and Twitter.

-We seek a highly detail-oriented, creative problem-solver who will work closely with GHC staff to assist with a range of projects involved in supporting GHC's fellowship program.
-Reporting to our Director of Operations, the intern will gain exposure to and training in the different areas that comprise GHC’s global operations: recruitment and selection of fellows and placement organizations; the health, safety, and security of our fellows and staff; GHC’s finances; and, compliance with employment, tax, and other laws in our countries of operation.
-By owning and/or supporting processes, the intern will learn how to take skills she or he may have acquired in school or previous roles and apply them in an entrepreneurial, non-profit setting.
-The intern will gain a better understanding of the role that operations plays in a non-profit setting, and be better prepared to work in operations and logistics roles, both in the non-profit sector and beyond.
-Additionally, the intern will have the opportunity to participate in regular team and staff meetings.
+We seek a highly detail-oriented, creative problem-solver who will work closely with members of the Central Operations Team to assist with a range of projects involved in supporting GHC's fellowship program.
+The different areas that comprise GHC’s global operations include: fellowship admissions; the health, safety, and security of our fellows and staff; GHC’s organizational structure and finances; and, compliance with employment, tax, and other laws in our countries of operation.
+Primarily by focusing on the Fellowship Admissions process, the intern will learn how to take skills she or he may have acquired in school or previous roles and apply them in an entrepreneurial, non-profit setting.
+The intern will gain a better understanding of the role that operations plays in non-profit management and be better prepared to work in project and systems management, both in the non-profit sector and beyond.
+In addition to working across our central operations team, the intern will have the opportunity to collaborate with global operations staff in all GHC country offices and participate in regular team and staff meetings.

-- Conduct bi-weekly news scans of our placement countries for items that impact fellow health, safety, and security (not general admin)
+- Conduct news scans of our placement countries for items that impact fellow health, safety, and security

-- Undergraduate degree or current enrollment in an undergraduate degree program
+- An undergraduate degree or in pursuit of an undergraduate degree

 - Excellent attention to detail and organizational skills